Last year, my dad opened my eyes to a pretty simple theory about prices, and that lower prices will typically return.

 That’s what I call a win any day!
 Thanks, Dad!

 Readers, have you ever used patience to make sure to get the price you wanted?
-When you see a ‘never to be repeated’ price, do you jump on it or have you found the pricing to be available again?Copyright 2017 Original content authorized only to appear on Money Beagle.
+When you see a ‘never to be repeated’ price, do you jump on it?
+Or do you find that waiting is the best way to go?Copyright 2017 Original content authorized only to appear on Money Beagle.
 Please subscribe via RSS, follow me on Twitter, Facebook, or receive e-mail updates.
 Thank you for reading.